tembo-io/website/docusaurus/blog/2024-01-12-geospatial-stack/index.md

 points.shp
 ```

-You can then conduct a quick data exploration by running the following queries:
+Once the data was loaded, we could run queries like the following:

 ```
 SELECT COUNT(*) FROM elephant5990;